jonosue/ar-exercises/README.md

 * Add A Callback:
   * Let's revisit the goal:
   * Before an employee is created, AR should automatically create a random (8 character string) password.

+### Exercise 9: Disallow store destruction

+* Scenario: For data integrity reasons, we want to restrict users from deleting (aka destroying) store records for stores that have 1 or more employees.
+  * Register a callback on the Store model that will help you stop the destroy life cycle from taking place in that condition.
+You'll need to research how to do this!